Relationship Between Earthquakes And Tsunamis

 Examples of earthquakes that have generated tsunamis include the 2011 Tōhoku earthquake and tsunami in Japan, the 2004 Indian Ocean earthquake and tsunami, and the 1964 Alaskan earthquake and tsunami.
 The Tōhoku earthquake created a massive tsunami that caused extensive damage and thousands of deaths, while the Indian Ocean earthquake triggered a tsunami that was even larger, resulting in a death toll of over 230,000.
 The Alaskan earthquake and tsunami, while not as deadly, still resulted in 131 deaths and over $311 million in damages.

-ALSO READ: What Is The Relationship Between Avogadro'S Number And One Mole
+ALSO READ: Relationship Between Ethics And Legality

 In each case, the relationship between earthquakes and tsunamis was clear, illustrating the devastating power of these natural disasters.